sygmoyd/vecs/README.md

 # vecs
-a python implementation of geometrical vectors
+a python implementation of real-valued vectors